EliteSoba/Grading/README.md

 =====
  + ~~Does not accept partial credit~~ (Fixed with v2.1 update)
  + Grader still has to manually add comments when points are deducted (Although it creates a list of filler)
+ + Goal for next edition: Add ability to annotate deductions on the spot
  + ~~In the time it took me to write this, my submissions_v2 clone still hasn't completed~~ (Same with 2.1 clone and update)